applefritter-inc/appleboot/README.md

 ## rescue mode
 somehow, if you messed something up on your root system, appleboot offers a rescue mode.
-1. enter the appleboot bootloader, which is steps 1-9 in the [how to use](#how-to-use) section.
+1. enter the appleboot bootloader, which is steps 3-9 in the [usb guide](#usb-guide) section.
 2. select the option `r` to toggle rescue mode.
 3. select your rootfs volume to enter rescue mode on that volume.
 4. you will be given a bash shell after mounts are set up.